 There is finally some good news for the housing market!
-As Kerry Dundas, Solicitor and head of the Residential Conveyancing Department with Myers and Co explains, “after seven weeks of lockdown, with renters and buyers forbidden to move home or view properties, under new regulations which come into force on Wednesday 14 May key activities relating to moving home will be permitted.
+As our residential conveyancing department at Myers and Co explains, after seven weeks of lockdown, with renters and buyers forbidden to move home or view properties, under new regulations which come into force on Wednesday 14 May key activities relating to moving home will be permitted.

 The rules are a substantial change, as the UK housing market had been all but frozen during lockdown.
 People were only allowed to move home where it was “reasonably necessary”, agents were banned from listing new properties and house hunters have only been able to make online viewings.